mm1technology/GMX_PI_HAT/README.md

 # GMX_PI_HAT
 The GMX PI HAT brings the GMX module interface to the Raspberry PI world, opening this platform to the GMX IoT modules world.
-As you can see from the picture with this HAT your Raspberry PI can use two GMX modules.<br/>
+As you can see from the picture with this HAT your Raspberry PI can use two GMX modules.<br/><br/>
 <img src="/docs/gmx_pi_hat.jpg"/>
 The HAT simply bring the PI GPIOS over to the GMX connectors and adds a dual IC2 UART interface based on the NXPSC16752 chip.<br/>
-The HAT works with the 40 Pins PI extension board - so only on the ...
+The HAT works with the 40 Pins PI extension board - so (very) old versions of the PI won't be compatible<br/>
+Full schematics are coming as well...<br/>

 ## How to Configure your PI with Raspian
 You need to add support for the NXPSX16752 chipset before being able to use the board.
 This hopefully its quite easy.<br/>